-Aspiration is the medical term for an abortion routinely used up to 13 weeks LMP and on some occasions up to 15 weeks LMP.
+Aspiration is the medical term for an abortion routinely used up to 13 weeks and on some occasions up to 15 weeks since last menstrual period (LMP).
 It is performed in the clinic by a physician who specializes in abortion care and takes less than 5 minutes to complete.
 Sedation is an option for the aspiration procedure.

 An aspiration appointment include: the ultrasound (sonogram) to asses stage of pregnancy, bloodwork, a review of your health history, giving informed consent, decision-making about sedation and birth control options, as well as learning what to expect during and after the procedure, performing the aspiration, and your in-clinic recovery time.
 All of your questions will be answered; all of your options will be explained.
 The appointment may last anywhere from 3 to 5 hours.

 Dilation and Evacuation (D&E) is the medical procedure used for some abortions beyond 15 weeks LMP.

 D & E involves a process that includes preparations to gradually/slowly dilate or open the cervix before the actual abortion.
 It is performed, in clinic, by an expert physician

 who specializes in abortion care and may require appointments on 1 to 3 consecutive days depending on gestation and the doctor’s discretion.